hmc-room-draw/room-draw/README.md

 # README

 ## Project Name and Description
-Harvey Mudd Room Draw
+Harvey Mudd Digital Draw

 Every year, Harvey Mudd College students select rooms for the following year through a process called room draw.
-The first stage is "digital draw," during which students indicate online which rooms they intend to select during the actual draw.
-Last year, digital draw was done using a Google Sheet.
-Our app improves digital draw by allowing students to quickly see on a dorm map which rooms are available and to choose where they intend to live.
+The first stage is "Digital Draw," during which students indicate online which rooms they intend to select during the actual draw.
+Last year, Digital Draw was done using a Google Sheet.
+Our app improves Digital Draw by allowing students to quickly see on a dorm map which rooms are available and to choose where they intend to live.

 ## Architecture